Wednesday, August 13, 2025

 And then, about fifty metres in, is an astonishing sight on my left: a pristine sacred grove, impenetrably dense with trees, creepers, orchids and shrubs jostling for space and weaving within each other.
 The trees here are giants in this wet deciduous forest, reaching for the sky and bursting into sartorial elegance at its apex, the canopy, while strangler figs form gorgeous patterns of stiflement as they encircle their host.

 As I stroll in wonder, I see a huge raptor take to the air from its vintage point in the canopy, with slow, heavy wingbeats after it spots the homo sapien below.
 The lighting precludes conclusion; what was that, a black eagle?
 I will never know, of course, and just this once, watching it fly away is what matters, for a spectacle without a name has an aura of its own.
+In 'Otherlands', a beautiful book by a paleobiologist Thomas Halliday, he echoes the thought (and I could hardly better this!): "...a flurry of wings in a thicket, a half-seen hide or the sensation of something moving in the dark, is an integral part of experiencing nature.
+A little ambiguity can generate as much wonder as a fixed truth."

 A minute later, a hare bolts out from the sacred grove and makes a dash down the little road, as hares always do.
-They are Nature’s Great Dashers and this one stays true to type.
+They are Nature’s Great Dashers and this one stays true to type, disappearing around the bend.
 I see a path through the grove, one that has been created by human hands, but in the monsoons, it is one that is less trodden by us.
 What other species have walked that way?
 The answers - when we do find them - are often surprising, for many forms of wildlife have learnt that humans bring with them both trouble and food.
 They learn as much as we do, but the price they pay is higher and they have learnt that too.

 The sacred groves of Coorg are strange silent places for the most part, protected by devout belief and unnamed fear of the divine and the supernatural.
 These groves are a treasure trove of ethnobotany and natural history, of the past in the present and of form over fashion.
 Isn’t it odd that the antidote to greed is a fear of the unknown?